Kaszanas/DatasetPreparator/src/datasetpreparator/directory_flattener/README.md

 Please keep in mind that ```src/directory_flattener.py``` does not contain default flag values and can be customized with the following command line flags:

 ```
-usage: directory_flattener.py [-h] [--input_path INPUT_PATH] [--output_path OUTPUT_PATH]
-                              [--file_extension FILE_EXTENSION]
+Usage: directory_flattener.py [OPTIONS]

-Directory restructuring tool used in order to flatten the structure, map the old structure to a separate
+Directory restructuring tool used in order to flatten the structure, map the
-file, and for later processing with other tools.
+old structure to a separate file, and for later processing with other tools.
 Created primarily to define StarCraft 2 (SC2) datasets.

-options:
-  -h, --help            show this help message and exit
-  --input_path INPUT_PATH (default = ../../processing/directory_flattener/input)
+Options:
-                        Please provide input path to the dataset that is going to be processed.
+  --input_path DIRECTORY    Please provide input path to the dataset that is
-  --output_path OUTPUT_PATH (default = ../../processing/directory_flattener/output)
+                            going to be processed.  [required]
-                        Please provide output path where sc2 map files will be downloaded.
+  --output_path DIRECTORY   Please provide output path where the tool will put
-  --file_extension FILE_EXTENSION (default = .SC2Replay)
+                            files after processing.  [required]
-                        Please provide a file extension for files that will be moved and renamed.
+  --file_extension TEXT     Specify file extension for the files that will be
+                            put to the top level directory.  [required]
+  --log [INFO|DEBUG|ERROR]  Log level (INFO, DEBUG, ERROR)
+  --help                    Show this message and exit.
 ```

 # Execute With Docker